dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

 - Description: Data for sample proposal and sample Hackathon will be provided in the database.
 - How to Evaluate: The database will be disigned as class diagram says with model validation and test data.
 - Outcome of Task: xxx

+## Tasks: Saurab Dulal

+### Task 1: Admin Login
+- Description: Create a login page for a web admim (this is seperate than user login window).
+- How to Evaluate: An admin will be able log in to the backend with the credentials he/she is provided.
+There will be no provision for a user to register as an admin.
+This user is created manually in the system
+- Outcome of Task: xxx

+### Task 2: Admin backeed
+- Description: Create a web admin backend system for a admin
+- How to Evaluate: Short information about all the submitted hackathon and registered user(based on selection) will be displayed in this view.
+- Outcome of Task: xxx

+    #### Sub-task 2.1: Display hackathon
+    - Description: Create a view to display hackathons for admin
+    - How to Evaluate: Brief information about the submitted hackathon will be displayed in this page along with the status i.e. approved or rejected
+    - Outcome of Task: xxx

+    #### Sub-task 2.2: Display User
+    - Description: Create a view to display all registered users for admin
+    - How to Evaluate: Short info about all the registered user will be displayed in this view.
+    - Outcome of Task: xxx

+### Task 3: Admin backeed: Delete/Approve hackathon or a user
+- Description: Create a view for an admin to approve or unapprove a hackathon or an user(if needed)
+- How to Evaluate: Admin will be able to delete or approve hackathon or an user from the system.
+Unapproved user or hackathon should be removed from the database and from the display page after certain retention period.
+- Outcome of Task: xxx

+**Note:** All the admin page is visible for a logged in admin only

+### Task 4: Creating Proposal
+- Description: A user can create one or many proposals if he/she wish.
+Besides all required attributes, he/she can add and fill customize form also.
+- How to Evaluate: A user can create one or many proposals for a Hackathon with customize form as added feature.
+This should populate appropriate fields in the database.
+- Outcome of Task: xxx

+### Task 5: Edit Proposal
+- Description: Create a view for a user to modify the submitted proposal
+- How to Evaluate: A user will be able to modify his/her proposals.
+Though there will be time limitations till when he/she can perform this activity.
+This will be verified by the appropriate test cases.
+- Outcome of Task: xxx

+### Task 6: Registration for a Hackathon
+- Description: Once a user find a hackathon private or public, this view will help him/her to register to it
+- How to Evaluate: A user will be able to register for a Hackathon(private or public)
+- Outcome of Task: xxx